 Lanesboro is located on the River Shannon, a small town in south Longford that borders with Ballyleague, Roscommon.

-Lanesboro Community College offers the full range of subjects to Higher Level, at both Junior & Leaving Certificate cycles, as well as offering a range of QQI (Formerly FETAC Level 5) PLC courses.
+Lanesboro Community College offers the full range of subjects to Higher Level, at both Junior & Leaving Certificate cycles.
 We are part of the Longford Westmeath Education & Training Board.

 The school began as a Vocational school in 1961, and was founded as a Community College by an amalgamation of Lanesboro Vocational School and the Convent of Mercy school in 1989.
 We celebrated our fiftieth anniversary in 2011.